robv/github.com.js/README.markdown

 # github.com.js

-I got really tired of context switching as I use GitHub both personally and for work.
-This is a GitHub.com for dotjs https://github.com/defunkt/dotjs/ so go read up about that, and then dump this in your ~/.js/ directory.
+This is a github.com extension for dotjs <https://github.com/defunkt/dotjs/>, so go read up about that.

+When you're done, dump this in your ~/.js/ directory.
 Oh and don't forget to replace "**" in github.com.js with your username / api token.

+When all that nonsense is done, a `Projects` link will appear next to the `Dashboard` link in the menu at the top of `GitHub.com`.
+When you hover over that link you'll see a list of your personal repositories and a list of repositories in all the organizations you belong to.

 Enjoy.